HimankMahani/JourneyAI/README.md

 1. **Weather API Error (500)**
    - If you're getting 500 errors from the weather API, make sure:
-   - The `OPENWEATHER_API_KEY` is properly set in environment variables
-   - You're passing valid city names (countries like "South Korea" may not work directly)
    - For countries, try specifying a major city instead (e.g., "Seoul" instead of "South Korea")

 2. **AI Endpoint Errors (404)**
    - If endpoints like `/api/ai/destination-info` return 404:
-   - Ensure the backend is properly updated with all required endpoints
-   - Check that the `GEMINI_API_KEY` is set in environment variables
    - Verify the correct route structure in both frontend and backend

 3. **CORS Issues**
    - If experiencing CORS errors:
-   - Update the CORS origins in `backend/server.js` to include your Vercel deployment URL
    - Ensure both frontend and backend are using HTTPS in production

 #### Environment Variables